Inference Gateway CLI

 Performance Tips

-- Use Grep First: For large codebases, use Grep to narrow down relevant files before asking for analysis
+- Use Grep to narrow down relevant files first

 Command Whitelisting